 A multinational built on brain power

 In the meantime, the Group expanded its presence in the United States with the acquisition of Ernst & Young Consulting, and started down the road to India.
-In this way, the University became an important partner to stimulate growth within the Group.
-Since then, it has served as the main driver of internal training and development, emerging as a melting pot to foster a common culture and shared values.
-In the eyes of Serge Kampf, the University answered a calling well suited to this “multinational built on brainpower” that Capgemini had become.
+In this way, the University became an important partner in driving growth within the Group.
+Since then, it has served as the main driver of internal training and development, emerging as a melting pot for fostering a common culture and shared values.
+In the eyes of Serge Kampf, the University was answering a calling well-suited to this “multinational built on brainpower” that Capgemini had become.

-- Develop and oversee Executive and Leadership Education
+- to develop and oversee Executive and Leadership Education,

-- Inspire and aid employees to develop themselves and advance their careers
+- to inspire and aid employees in developing themselves and advancing their careers,

-- Teach agile and rapid methods to create business impact and value for clients,
+- to teach agile and rapid methods to create business impact and value for clients,

-- Develop, expand, and nurture Capgemini’s corporate culture
+- to develop, expand and nurture Capgemini’s corporate culture.

 In 2016, Capgemini University and the L&D (Learn & Development) group offered more than 4.15 million hours of training.
 The programs were delivered in every corner of the world to more than 182,000 Capgemini employees, through in-class and virtual programs, such as eLearning modules, online games and social learning platforms.
 In 2009, the University was accredited by the European Foundation for Management Development (EFMD).
 The accreditation was renewed in 2014.